frankc9912/tree-siting-problem/README.md

 Advisor: Prof. Li, Prof. Delmelle

+## Abstract

+Urban heat poses a significant threat to public health.
+Although street trees are recognized as an effective mitigation strategy through shading, their placement is often suboptimal for maximizing pedestrian thermal comfort.
+Conventional urban forestry strategies, which typically prioritize canopy coverage or spatial equity, often fail to integrate dynamic pedestrian activity, thereby missing opportunities to maximize public health co-benefits.
+To address this gap, this study develops and applies a novel multi-objective spatial optimization framework for the strategic placement of street trees.
+The framework aims to simultaneously maximize two competing objectives: (1) the total unique (non-overlapping) shaded area and (2) a "CoolWalkability" index that quantifies the potential reduction in sun exposure along pedestrian routes.

+The proposed framework integrates high-resolution LiDAR data, anonymized mobile device location data, and municipal infrastructure constraints to define a realistic solution space.
+A GPU-accelerated ray-tracing algorithm is employed to efficiently simulate unique and overlapping shade footprints for thousands of potential planting sites.
+The resulting complex, combinatorial optimization problem is solved using the NSGA-II (Non-dominated Sorting Genetic Algorithm II), a metaheuristic algorithm well-suited for generating a Pareto front of optimal trade-off solutions.
+Applied to a case study in Philadelphia, PA, the model reveals the explicit trade-offs between environmental cooling and public health objectives.
+This provides urban planners and policymakers with a data-driven decision-support tool to select context-specific planting strategies that align with diverse policy goals, ranging from maximizing city-wide canopy to enhancing thermal comfort in high-traffic pedestrian corridors.

 ## Introduction

 - Extreme heat is one of the leading environmental causes of mortality worldwide.